-Thank you for visiting my little blog!
+First thing’s first: thank you so much for visiting my little blog!
 I sincerely appreciate your support and I can only hope that you find some delicious inspiration.
 Care to know a little bit about me?
-Well, you’ve come to the right place…
+Read the why, who, and what of P+P.

 Parsnips and Pastries stems from a lifetime love affair with food and writing.
 The name itself is derived from balance and the way I tend to live my life.
 I love eating healthy, fresh, organic, and clean… with the occasional indulgence.
 After all, what is life without cake?
 (Answer: No life at all.)

 I see great beauty and art in both the simplicity of produce and the laborious handmade pastry.
 There is surely beauty in the underrated parsnip; the sturdy, primitive root has a long and patient journey that begins with seeds that take longer to germinate than nearly any other vegetable.
 The patience and passion of the farmer is as inspiring to me as the patience and passion of a pastry chef, baker, or cook.
 There is not much in this world as gorgeous as freshly baked braided breads, delicate tarts, or lovely layered cakes.

 So, what will you find here?
 Lots of recipes and lots of variety.
 I will be posting something for everyone and the blog will reflect how I eat myself.
 I enjoy eating a 75% plant-based diet with a focus on balance and nutrition.
 On this blog, you will find everything from vegan to paleo to indulgent desserts.

 While I try to eat healthy daily, I do eat occasional sweets.
 I am a professional Pastry Chef, after all!
 Life is about balance and I will never deny myself a piece of birthday cake or a home-baked treat that someone took the time, effort, and love to make.